FaizAzam1/elacticsearch-terraform/README.md

 # elacticsearch-terraform
-For installing ElasticSearch with Terraform script to confure it for securely
+For installing ElasticSearch with Terraform script to configuring it for securely